 The bottom line: Yes.

-Condoms are a highly effective tool for preventing HIV and other STDs and STIs, in addition to pregnancy, so long as they are used consistently and correctly.
-The Centers for Disease Control has ruled condoms an effective tool for preventing STDs, as well as other diseases such as Zika and Ebola, which can be transmitted via sex.
+Condoms are a highly effective tool for preventing STDs/STIs and pregnancy, so long as they are used consistently and correctly.
+The Centers for Disease Control and Prevention (CDC)has ruled condoms an effective tool for preventing STDs, as well as other diseases such as Zika and Ebola which can be transmitted via sex.

 If you have concerns about how a condom was used during sex or if you or your partner(s) begin to display STD symptoms, it is important to get tested as soon as possible.
 The sooner you are diagnosed with an STD, the sooner you will be able to find treatment.

 Remember these important facts: Many of the most common STDs are highly treatable, there is no reason to be embarrassed about getting tested and work with a doctor to find the right treatment plan for you.
 Protect your health.